Doctor of Ministry Degree

 DM830 Project Seminar

-Begins the third year, in which students design a project based upon their first two years’ work.
-Students are expected to have completed four learning units prior to entering this seminar.
+Begins the third year and focuses on vocation and the D.Min. project based upon their first two years' work.
 Meets for two weeks in May; 4 cr